Ramattra: Gameplay

 In Overwatch, Ramattra is classified as a Tank-class character, designed to absorb large amounts of damage from the enemy team in team compositions while protecting their teammates.
 In his primary form his weapon fires a stream of projectiles at enemies.
 Ramattra can convert to his Nemesis form by activating an ability with the same name, which in addition to changing his attacks will grant him additional health and increase his movement speed.
 The ability however only lasts a short duration before reverting him back to his primary form, after which a "cooldown" period starts before it can be activated again.
 While active his attacks will change, generating waves of energy by punching the air with his large fists.
 Alternatively he can hold the alternate fire to "Block", taking further reduced damage from any attacks directly front of him, though causes him to move more slowly while held.

 Ramattra also has two other activated abilities, each with their own cooldown period after use.
 "Void Barrier" will create a temporary shield placed in front of Ramattra, that can absorb incoming attacks for a short duration or until it has taken significant damage, and can only be used in his primary form.
 On the other hand, "Ravenous Vortex" can be used in either form to create a swirling vortex of energy at a fixed location.
 Enemies caught in its area of effect will have their movement speed reduced, take damage over time, and are forced to the ground if jumping or airborne.
-Lastly, his "Ultimate" ability, called "Annihilation", must be charged before use.
+Lastly, his Ultimate ability, "Annihilation", must be charged before use.
 The ability charges slowly during the course of gameplay, and can be charged faster through damage dealt to the enemy team.
-Once full the ability can be activated to instantly convert Ramattra to his Nemesis form if not already active, while streams of nanobots will radiate from him and attack all nearby enemies.
-Originally Annihilation would persist as long as enemies were being damaged by it, however this was changed in a later update to instead extend the duration of the ability to a certain point.
+Once full the ability can be activated to instantly convert Ramattra to his Nemesis form if not already active, while streams of nanobots radiate from him and attack all nearby enemies.